Find out how to budget for a squeeze on income, get the best savings rates, and receive a free financial consultation

 List your income and spending, then assume prices will rise by 2.1%, and see if you can still make ends meet.
 If there’s a shortfall, you’ll need to make cutbacks.
 Start by switching utilities and tracking down deals on everything from insurance to travel, which can save you hundreds of pounds.

 2. Should I be worried about debt?

-Personal debt should break through £2 trillion in 2018, but debt isn’t necessarily problematic.
+In 2018 unsecured debt as a proportion of household income was higher than ever, but debt isn’t necessarily problematic.
 If you’re borrowing affordable sums for sensible reasons, and making repayments, then it’s under control.